-On average, 4-8 treatments are needed for the maximum results.
-We perform these treatments once every 4-8 weeks, depending on the area of the body being treated.
+On average, 4-8 treatments are needed for maximum results, and the number of treatments recommended for your specific need will be communicated to you at your initial consultation.
+We perform these treatments every 4-8 weeks, depending on the area of the body being treated.

 The most common areas treated for hair removal include:

 A complete list of treatment areas and prices can be found on the Aesthetics Services Price Menu.
 Our experienced staff looks forward to working with you to achieve the best results possible.

 Immediately after the treatment there may be some redness and swelling in the surrounding area.
 This will usually subside within a few hours of treatment.